Project runway: Olympian Morris builds own pole vault setup - WHIZ News

 To stay sharp, Morris is working out with recently purchased weight room equipment.
 She’s also enjoying some down time at home.
 She recently purchased a bunny for her niece (“scored some cool points,” she laughed).

-It was one highlight after another last fall for Morris, who took silver at the world championships.
+It was one highlight after another last fall for Morris, who grabbed second at the world championships in Doha, Qatar.
 Soon after, she married Bermuda long jumper Tyrone Smith.
 They’re currently in different locations, though, as he balances training for the Olympics with business school at the University of Texas.

 Maybe down the road, a long-jump project.